Coalescing random walks and voting on connected graphs: Introduction

 In a {\em coalescing random walk}, a set of particles make independent discrete-time random walks in an undirected connected graph.
 Whenever two or more particles meet at a vertex, then they unite to form a single particle which then continues to make a random walk through the graph.

 Let $G=(V,E)$ be an undirected connected graph with $n$ vertices and $m$ edges.
-The {\em coalescence time}, $C(n)$, is the expected time for all particles to coalesce, when initially one particle is located at each vertex.
+The {\em coalescence time} is the expected time for all particles to coalesce, when initially one particle is located at each vertex of the graph.
 We study the problem of bounding the coalescence time for general connected graphs.

-In order to bound $C(n)$, we study the coalescence time of a system of $k$ particles for any $2 \le k \le n$.
+For a given graph $G$ we denote the coalescence time of an $n$ particle system by $C(n)=C_G(n)$.
+In order to bound $C(n)$, we study the coalescence time $C(k)=C_G(k)$ of a system of $k$ particles for any $2 \le k \le n$.
 The expected time for the $k$ particles to coalesce to a single particle depends on their initial positions.
 Let $C_k(i_1,...,i_k)$, be the coalescence time when the particles start from distinct vertices $i_1,...,i_k$.
 The worst case expected coalescence time for $k$ particles is

 In the special case of two particles, $C(2)$ is more naturally referred to as the (worst case expected) {\em meeting time\/} of two random walks.

 A system of $n$ coalescing particles where initially one particle is located at each vertex, corresponds to another classical problem, the {\em voter model}, which is defined as follows.
 Initially each vertex has a distinct opinion, and at each step each vertex changes its opinion to that of a random neighbour.